 Most of the queries we receive about data transfer between AutoCAD and gCADPlus involve a desire to take AutoCAD files and bring them into gCADPlus to use as a base plan.
-Here we offer some suggestions on how best to convert AutoCAD dwg drawings to gCADPlus.
+Here we offer some suggestions on converting AutoCAD dwg drawings to gCADPlus.

 About AutoCAD and its dwg file format

 AutoCAD has been around for a very long time.
-Each year, a new version is released and the file format used by AutoCAD (dwg) changes.
+A new version is released each year, and the file format used by AutoCAD (dwg) changes.
 That means someone using (say) AutoCAD 2010 cannot open a drawing from a designer using AutoCAD 2019.
 This regular change to dwg is possibly motivated by Autodesk’s wish to sell more AutoCAD licences, but it does create difficulties.

 Tip: If you request a drawing from an architect to be used by you as a base plan, it is a good idea to determine what version of AutoCAD they are using.
-It is also worth asking them to save a dwg file an earlier format – maybe 2-3 steps back from the latest AutoCAD.
-Sometimes extra drawings are attached to dwg file. these are called external references.
-Asking the sender to make sure that they bind external references to the file before sending it to you.
+It is also worth asking them to save a dwg file in an earlier format – maybe 2-3 steps back from the latest AutoCAD.
+Sometimes extra drawings are attached to dwg file.
+These are called external references.
+Ask the sender to ensure they bind external references to the file before sending it to you.
 (Ref to the BIND command)

 gCADPlus file format

 The file format used by gCADPlus is lcd.
-It is a compressed format and that’s why gCADPlus files are often much smaller and load faster than AutoCAD files.
-AutoCAD dwg files will not load directly into AutoCAD, but we can do a conversion using an exchange format called DXF.
+It is a compressed format, which is why gCADPlus files are often much smaller and load faster than AutoCAD files.
+AutoCAD dwg files will not load directly into AutoCAD, but we can convert them using an exchange format called DXF.

 There are two versions of the DXF implementation – ASCII and Binary.

-The ASCII DXF file format is a complete representation of an AutoCAD drawing in an ASCII text form, and is easily processed by other programs.
-In addition, there is a binary form of the full DXF file that can also accept limited input in another binary file format.
+The ASCII DXF file format is a complete representation of an AutoCAD drawing in ASCII text form, which is easily processed by other programs.
+In addition, a binary form of the full DXF file can also accept limited input in another binary file format.

-The binary file contains all the information present in an ASCII DXF file, but in a more compact form that takes about 25 percent less file space.
-It can be read and written more quickly (typically, five times faster) by AutoCAD and other CAD applications such as gCADPlus.
+The binary file contains all the information in an ASCII DXF file but in a more compact form that takes about 25 per cent less file space.
+It can be read and written more quickly (typically five times faster) by AutoCAD and other CAD applications such as gCADPlus.
 Unlike ASCII DXF files, which entail a trade-off between size and floating-point accuracy, binary DXF files preserve the accuracy in the drawing database.

 How to convert dwg to DXF ready for gCADPlus

-To do this we use a free tool called ODA File Converter published by the Open Design Alliance.
-This tool takes the dwg file and converts it to DXF and then we can read the DXF file in gCADPlus.
-The figure below shows a screen grab showing the OCAD File Converter application in operation.
+To do this, we use a free tool called ODA File Converter published by the Open Design Alliance.
+This tool takes the dwg file and converts it to DXF, which we can then read in gCADPlus.
+The figure below shows a screen grab of the OCAD File Converter application in operation.

-YouTube movie This movie shows the ODA File Converter in use.
-We emphasize the need to set input and export criteria in the ODA tool and process a complex AutoCAD drawing in dwg format to a binary DXF ready for gCADPlus.
+This movie shows the ODA File Converter in use.
+We emphasise the need to set input and export criteria in the ODA tool and process a complex AutoCAD drawing in dwg format to a binary DXF ready for gCADPlus.

 Here is an example of a file conversion – a dwg file from a survey firm now in gCADPlus.